Height Adjustable Desks, Bases & risers for sale

 - Encourages torso to be perpendicular to the floor

-- Keeps shoulders relaxed, with upper arms and elbows close to body
+- Keeps shoulders relaxed, with upper arms and elbows close to the body

-- Has top of screen at or below eye level, at a distance you can read without leaning forward
+- Has the top of the screen at or below eye level, at a distance you can read without leaning forward

 - Has properly functioning equipment and accessories